 Each time you travel or purchase used furniture, you may be putting your home at risk of a bed bug infestation.

-While bed bug bites are not painful, allergic reactions to the saliva they inject while feeding is common.
+While bed bug bites are not painful, allergic reactions to their saliva are common.
 Symptoms can include redness, itching, and swelling.
-It can be difficult to tell bed bug bites from other types of insect bites such as horse-fly or mosquito bites.
-While bed bugs are unlikely to cause structural damage to a home, the victims of infestations are subjected to great discomfort and stress.
+It can be difficult to tell bed bug bites from other types of insect bites such as horse-fly or mosquito bites, but a telltale sign is where they cluster (in a straight line) and where they're found on the body (legs and ankles).

 Tips for avoiding bed bugs

 - Be wary when purchasing used furniture (particularly bedding) and inspect it thoroughly before taking it home.